jgoguen/ansible_playbooks/README.md

 - `dhcpd`: This host will be a DHCP server.
 OpenBSD `dhcpd` is assumed.
 - `dns`: This host will be a DNS server.
 OpenBSD `unbound` is assumed.
 - `gw`: This host will be an Internet gateway.
 OpenBSD is assumed.
-This will also configure `rad` for SLAAC advertisement and `relayd` for internal service access.
+This will also configure `rad` for SLAAC advertisement.
 - `mqttd`: This host will be a MQTT server.
 Mosquitto on OpenBSD is assumed.
 - `unifi`: This host will be a UniFi controller.
 It is assumed that the OpenBSD `unifi` port will be built.